-Idaho Teacher Certification with an All-Subjects K-8 endorsement requires the completion of one Middle Level (grades 5-9) endorsement field, as required by the Idaho State Department of Education.
+In addition to seeking an Educator Credential and Standard Instructional Certificate, Elementary Education candidates will pursue the All-Subjects K-8 endorsement and coursework toward one Middle Level grade band endorsement.
 Endorsement courses require a grade of C, or higher.
-Content-specific Methods courses are considered part of the Education Core, these courses must be completed at Northwest Nazarene University with a grade of B- or higher: EDUC7659, EDUC7658, EDUC7657, EDUC7658.
+Content-specific Methods courses are considered part of the Education Core, these courses must be completed at Northwest Nazarene University with a grade of B- or higher: EDUC7659, EDUC7658, EDUC7657, EDUC7664.